TakeoImaizumi/Python/README.md

 pip3 install -r requirements.txt

-(If pip3 does not work, try python3 -m pip install -r requirements.txt)

 Usage
 Run the script from your terminal:

-python3 fig.py
+A Dynamical Model of Subjectivity: Toward an Integrative Computational Architecture for the Mind python3 Subjectivity.py

+The Geometry of Neural Scaling:\\From Empirical Laws to Geometric Saturation

 Expected Output:
-fig2.pdf-fig10.pdf will be created in the same directory where the script is located.
+pdf will be created in the same directory where the script is located.

-Code Structure
-fig.py: The main Python script for generating the figures.

 requirements.txt: A list of Python libraries required to run the script.